-BASE SALARIES: TO ATTRACT AND RETAIN MANAGEMENT TALENT.
+BASE SALARIES: TO ATTRACT AND RETAIN MANAGEMENT TALENT

-Base salaries are designed to help attract and retain key management talent.
+Base salaries are designed to help attract and retain management talent.
 They are derived in part from salary range guidelines developed for each position in accordance with the Company's Compensation Policy.

-The salary ranges are periodically reviewed and compared to the salaries paid for comparable positions by competitors in the S&P Publishing/Newspaper Index (which is the index used in the graph on p.
-11) and with companies of comparable size in the media industry.
-Companies with comparable revenues in other industries are also surveyed to ensure that salary ranges are competitive in the overall marketplace.
+The salary ranges are periodically reviewed and compared to the salaries paid for comparable positions by the Company's competitors and with other companies of comparable size in the media industry.
+Companies with comparable revenues or profits in other industries are also surveyed to ensure that salary ranges are competitive in the overall marketplace.

-Other factors used to establish competitive salary ranges include internal job values as determined by senior management and the state of the economy in the Company's markets.
+Other factors used to establish competitive salary ranges include internal job values, as determined by senior management, and the state of the economy in the Company's markets.
 The Company is both larger than its competitors and has outperformed them.
 Those factors and general compensation practices in the media industry have led the Company to place its management salaries above the median for the comparative companies.

-In establishing salaries for executive officers, the Committee considered the Company's performance, individual performance and experience and the chief executive's recommendations.
+In establishing salaries for executive officers, the Committee considered the Company's performance, individual performance and experience, and the chief executive officer's recommendations.
 The most important factor, however, was the Committee members' judgments about the appropriate level of salary to motivate and reward individual executives.
 The salaries for the five highest paid officers of the Company, including the chief executive officer, are as follows:

-NAME 1995 SALARY 1996 SALARY
+NAME 1996 SALARY 1997 SALARY

-John J. Curley \$ 800,000
+John J. Curley \$800,000 \$900,000

-Douglas H. McCorkindale 650,000 650,000
+Douglas H. McCorkindale . , \$750,000

-Gary L. Watson 460,000 480,000
+Gary L. Watson \$480,000 \$500,000

-Cecil L. Walker 350,000 385,000
+Cecil L. Walker \$385,000 \$415,000

-Thomas Curley 335,000 350,000
+Thomas Curley \$350,000 \$375,000